openmrs/openmrs-eip/README.md

 The pruning task is disabled by default but can be enabled and customized, please refer to the **Sync Archives Pruning** section in the [receiver application.properties](https://github.com/FriendsInGlobalHealth/openmrs-eip/blob/master/distribution/docs/receiver/application.properties)

+# Binary Log Purging
+This feature applies to the sender, the number of binary log files on the MySQL server can grow to the point where the server runs out of disk space, this feature allows the admin to configure the sender to periodically delete binary log files that have already been processed by debezium engine and maintain a specific count of processed binary log files.

+**Note** that this feature uses the debezium user account defined via the **debezium.db.user** property in the sender, you MUST assign it this user the **BINLOG_ADMIN** privilege in MySQL for the feature to work.

+The binary log purging task is disabled by default but can be enabled and customized, please refer to the **Binary Log Purge Configuration** section in the [sender application.properties](https://github.com/FriendsInGlobalHealth/openmrs-eip/blob/master/distribution/docs/sender/application.properties)

 # Requesting An Entity To Be Synced
 The application has a mechanism that allows the receiver to request for an entity to be synced from a specific remote